 road segment, followed by a string with the name of the road or

-For "collapsed" or "traveled" format graphs, each line describing an
+traveled format graphs, each line describing an edge

 longitudes of shaping points that define a more accurate path (for